-By ZF - Inf we denote the above list of axiom, omitting the axiom of infinity.
-By FS we denote the system ZF - Inf together with the negation $\neg Inf$ of the axiom of infinity.
+By ZF - Inf or by ST we denote the above list of axiom, omitting the axiom of infinity.
+By FST FS we denote the system ZF - Inf together with the negation $\neg Inf$ of the axiom of infinity.
 FS stands for finite sets.

-Until further notice we shall do proofs in the theory ${\rm ZF-Inf}$ .
+Until further notice we shall carry out proofs in the theory ${\rm ZF-Inf}$ .
 Most of the axioms have a form like